Inspirational Quotations #209

 Common Mistake 1: Praise is substantial and obscures the criticism

-Sandwich feedback is ineffective when praise obscures criticism Consider the following case.
-Surya was the head of a committee that organized the annual family picnic at his company.
+Sandwich feedback: when praise obscures criticism Consider the following case.
+Sarah was the head of a committee that organized the annual family picnic at her company.
 The committee exceeded the picnic budget by 35%.
-Surya’s boss uses the sandwich technique to criticize him for his failure to control expenditure.
+Sarah’s boss uses the sandwich technique to criticize her for her failure to control expenditure.

 • Criticism: “By the way, you overspent by 35%.
 You should check your expenses and try to be within budget.”